 - Stress: it’s easy to feel stressed after hearing so many of your colleagues’ success stories.
 You may feel like you have to do everything all at once to catch up.
 But, a few weeks later, you’re so overwhelmed and stuck in analysis paralysis, that you get nothing accomplished.

-Once you’ve identified these three different types of costs, you can estimate your specific expenses and calculate the total costs to attend the business conference.
-If it’s higher than you expected or want to spend, keep reading for tips for decreasing the costs to afford to go to the conference.
+Once you’ve identified these three different types of costs, you won’t have an actual cost, but at least you can estimate your specific expenses and calculate the total costs to attend the business conference.
+If it’s higher than you expected or wanted to spend, keep reading for tips for decreasing the cost to attend a conference.

 How Much Does it Cost to Attend FinCon?

-As mentioned in 21 Reasons Why All Small Business Owners Should Attend FinCon, I’ve attended a money meets media conference called FinCon for the past four years.
+As mentioned in 21 Reasons Why All Small Business Owners Should Attend FinCon, I’ve attended a money-meets-media conference called FinCon for the past five years.
 I’ll share how much it has cost me to attend this four-day conference.